CINERGI/cinergi-enhancers/README.md

 All enhancers need to implement the `org.neuinfo.foundry.consumers.plugin.IPlugin` interface which is located in the `consumer-plugin-api` subproject of the Foundry-ES.
 To develop a new enhancer, you need to include the Foundry-ES `common` and `consumer-plugin-api` libraries to your Maven `pom.xml` after you have built it via `mvn -Pdev clean install` in addition to all the dependencies from `common/pom.xml` of the Foundry-ES.
+The Maven build file (`pom.xml`) of the starter project contains all of this already.

 ```xml
 <dependency>